telefonicaid/iotagent-node-lib/doc/admin.md

 #### `defaultResource`

-default string to use as resource for the registration of new Configurations (if no resource is provided).
+default string to use as resource for the registration of new config groups (if no resource is provided).

 #### `defaultKey`